omkarghule27/ServerlessAuctionApp/README.md

 # ServerlessAuctionApp

-BACKEND
+## Getting Started
+This project allow users to create and bid on auctions.
+After 1 hour the bids will be closed automaticallya and Email will be sent to a user who wins the bid.

-##Project Details
+## Project Details
 Developed Distributed, reliable, scalable Serverless online Auction application, following microservices architecture using AWS.
 Used Auth0 for login/create account, Created REST API and CRUD endpoints using AWS Lambda and API Gateway.
 For communication and email notification purpose used AWS SQS and AWS SES Services.
 AWS S3 for storing images and DynamoDB for storing Auction Information.

-Project Introduction

-This project allow users to create and bid on auctions.
-After 1 hour the bids will be closed automaticallya and Email will be sent to a user who wins the bid.

-Technologies :
+## Technologies
 React, Node.js, Middy, AmazonS3, Netlify, AWS EventBridge, AWS CloudFormation, AWS SES, Git, GitHub etc.

-# Instagram-Clone

-## Getting Started
-This project is full stack application which contains Instagram Clone.
-Used React.js at frontend, Node.js at Backend, MySQL as Database.

 ## File structure